Tom Brady Would Like To Sell You His New $78 Plant-Based Meal Kit

 The New England Patriots quarterback and budding entrepreneur revealed his latest foray into the food business Tuesday: a vegetable-based, gluten-free meal kit produced in partnership with the meal delivery service Purple Carrot.

-Brady’s meal kit delivers customers three meals of two servings each per week and cost $78 a pop, or about $13 per meal.
+Brady’s meal kit delivers customers three meals of two servings each per week and costs $78 a pop, or about $13 per meal.

 “The TB12 Performance Meals are designed for anyone who’s looking to achieve or sustain their own peak performance,” Brady wrote to CNBC in an email.
 “Whether that’s in the gym, on the field, or at work.
 We want to inspire everyone — not just athletes — to be their best, and I think these meals will be a big step in that direction.”